 Jump to:

-- Healthy breakfast idea - a perfect way to start the day, with all the goodness of fruit and chia seeds.
+- Easy breakfast idea - a perfect way to start the day, made with fresh or frozen fruit for some sweetness.

 - Meal prep recipe - if meal prep works for you (perhaps not for my low histamine readers), then this an easy make-ahead breakfast or snack.